 \section{Abstract}

-Modern audio deepfake detectors using foundation models and large training datasets have achieved promising detection performance.
+Modern audio deepfake detectors built on foundation models and large training datasets achieve promising detection performance.
 However, they struggle with \emph{zero-day attacks}, where the audio samples are generated by novel synthesis methods that models have not seen from reigning training data.
-Conventional approaches against such attacks require fine-tuning the detectors, which can be problematic when prompt response is required.
-This study introduces a training-free framework for zero-day audio deepfake detection based on knowledge representations, retrieval augmentation, and voice profile matching.
-Based on the framework, we propose simple yet effective knowledge retrieval and ensemble methods that achieve performance comparable to fine-tuned models on DeepFake-Eval-2024, without any additional model-wise training.
-We also conduct ablation studies on retrieval pool size and voice profile attributes, validating their relevance to the system efficacy. \footnote{This study is supported by JST AIP Acceleration Research (JPMJCR24U3) and the New Energy and Industrial Technology Development Organization (NEDO, JPNP22007).
-This study was partially carried out using the TSUBAME4.0 supercomputer at the Institute of Science Tokyo.}
+Conventional approaches fine-tune the detector, which can be problematic when prompt response is needed.
+This paper proposes a training-free retrieval-augmented framework for zero-day audio deepfake detection that leverages knowledge representations and voice profile matching.
+Within this framework, we propose simple yet effective retrieval and ensemble methods that reach performance comparable to supervised baselines and their fine-tuned counterparts on the DeepFake-Eval-2024 benchmark, without any additional model training.
+We also conduct ablation on voice profile attributes, and demonstrate the cross-database generalizability of the framework with introducing simple and training-free fusion strategies\footnote{This study is supported by JST AIP Acceleration Research (JPMJCR24U3) and the New Energy and Industrial Technology Development Organization (NEDO, JPNP22007).
+This study was partially carried out using the TSUBAME4.0 supercomputer at the Institute of Science Tokyo.}.